gmitirol/empop-use/docs/using_empop.md

 Mutations specifies differences between query and database mitotypes, which are listed with the individual costs.
 Disregarded indels do not contribute to the final costs.

 ### 4.5.
 Alignment
-Since EMPOP 4 the phylogenetic alignment is displayed as illustrated in Figure 10 below:
+Since EMPOP 4 the phylogenetic alignment is displayed as illustrated below:

 ![](images/fig10_alignment.png)